Showing posts with label supplements. Show all posts

 Many supplements don’t have solid science behind their proposed benefits and some even may be harmful.

 Having said that, I do take some supplements.
 In the US you can get some fairly decent supplements at low cost through Amazon.
 Because it is relatively cheap I am willing to spend a few dollars a month to take certain supplements even though I realize they may not offer a huge benefit.
-For example I take 10,000mg Biotin for my skin and hair, Milk Thistle for liver function and Activated Charcoal for when I drink some beers or tadalafil overnight delivery canada nasty food.
+For example I take 10,000mg Biotin for my skin and hair, Milk Thistle for liver function and Activated Charcoal for when I drink some beers or prednisone nasty food.

 The supplements that I do think have value and that I take consistently are the following: